BobHarris1/SHEPs/SHEPS/SHEP-1.md

 **Final** - This SHEP represents the final standard.
 A Final SHEP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

 **Stagnant** - Any SHEP in `DRAFT` or `REVIEW` if inactive for a period of 6 months or greater is moved to `STAGNANT`.
-An SHEP may be resurrected from this state by Authors or SHEP Editors through moving it back to `DRAFT`.
+A SHEP may be resurrected from this state by Authors or SHEP Editors through moving it back to `DRAFT`.

 **Withdrawn** - The SHEP Author(s) have withdrawn the proposed SHEP.
 This state has finality and can no longer be resurrected using this SHEP number.
 If the idea is pursued at later date it is considered a new proposal.